twistedtwig/AutomatedDeployments/README.md

 </Collection>
 ```

 The above example is a local installation, it gives the component type, source folder location and the relative path (from source) to the config file that has the Application information.
 For a remote installation it would require the destination content path and authentication details.
-Below is a list of the parameters available for AppPoolCreation:
+Below is a list of the parameters available for AppCreation:

     param                       |       value               |   optional
     ________________________________________________________________________